 - Clearly establish when your child is allowed to use their phone.

-- Make sure you consider your child’s school’s phone policy when building out your agreement.
+- Make sure you consider the phone policy of your child’s school when building out your agreement.

-- Consider designating a place for them to store their phone during cell phone free times like a shared charging station.
+- Consider designating a place for kids to store their phone during cell phone-free times, like a shared charging station.

 Social Media, Gaming and Apps: